JMoneyGU/GU_Deck_Tracker/README.md

  -  The deck tracker should automatically refresh whenever you start a new game!

  ***Note: You need to repeat steps 4 and 5 whenever you change decks.
-Also, you can click on "Load Deck" instead of doing steps 4 and 5 if you end the program and restart it later (as long as you are using the same deck.***
+Also, you can click on "Load Deck" instead of doing steps 4 and 5 if you end the program and restart it later (as long as you are using the same deck as before).***

  .